Welcome to DAI

-*our un-disciplinary study groups through which the poetical and the political can be collectively explored, fueled by (individual) research.
+*our un-disciplinary study groups through which the poetical and the political can be fueled by research and collectively and individually explored.

-*our rejection of the "private studio space" as a pedagogical tool.
+*our rejection of the "private studio space + studio visit" as a pedagogical tool.

 *our DAI-week's holistic point of departure: living, roaming, studying and working together during one full week per month.